 Oil and gas exploration and production company Armour Energy today failed to define climate change as a material risk to its business, and refused to commit to implementing recommendations made by the Task Force on Climate-related Financial Disclosures (TCFD).
-At the company’s annual general meeting in Brisbane, shareholders pressed the board on its apparent lack of climate risk awareness.

-Reluctance to Adapt
+Reluctance to adapt

 Armour Energy recently began gas production from their Kincora Gas Project on the Roma Shelf in QLD and signed an oil exploration deal with the Ugandan government.
-As a fossil fuel explorer and producer, actively seeking to expand the scale of the industry, Armour’s failure to define climate change as a material risk to business and commit to TCFD compliance suggests a wilful blindness to the potential impacts climate change could have on the company’s operations and profitability.
-With a large number of its licenses now subject to the fracking moratoriums in place in NT and Victoria, the question arises: what does Armour regard as a risk?
+As a fossil fuel explorer and producer, actively seeking to expand the scale of the industry, Armour’s failure to define climate change as a material risk to business and commit to TCFD compliance suggests a wilful blindness to the potential impacts climate change could have on its operations and profitability.
+With a large number of Armour’s licenses now subject to the fracking moratoriums in place in NT and Victoria, the question arises: what does Armour regard as a risk?
 If you had asked the company some years ago if the environmental and reputational risks of fracking were considered, it seems the answer would have been, no.

 Losses for the company in FY2016 were over A$18 million and in FY2017 over A$11 million.
-Since its public listing on the ASX in 2012 Armour’s share price has tumbled from 0.28 to 0.09 cents.
-It could be argued that, had the company taken into account risks such as the environmental and reputational impacts associated with its activities (namely fracking), Armour would be in a considerably better financial position.
-With this in mind, it’s unfortunate that Armour appears similarly short sighted in failing to identify climate change, with it’s physical and transitional hazards, as a material risk to business.
+Since its public listing on the ASX in 2012, Armour’s share price has tumbled from 0.28 to 0.09 cents.
+It could be argued that, had the company taken into account risks such as the environmental and reputational impacts associated with its activities (namely fracking), Armour would be in a better financial position.
+With this in mind, it’s unfortunate that Armour appears similarly short sighted in failing to identify climate change, with its physical and transitional hazards, as a material risk to business.

 Armour’s reputation is now on the line, it’s doubtful people will continue to support a company that is unable to do what’s necessary for the environment and its shareholders.